mgsosna/ML_projects/README.md

-# Machine Learning projects
+# Machine learning projects

 This repository contains a few projects for visualizing and testing out concepts in machine learning.
-Many of these projects are inspired by Andrew Ng's fantastic machine learning course on Coursera.